Transferring a person from a wheelchair to a vehicle

 When the user is in position and ready to stand, make sure that your hands are on their hip area.
 The user’s arms should be positioned on top of the armrests to provide stability and support.
 Direct the user to lean towards the front of the chair, this will help the caretaker handle the weight of the user when they are assisting the person during a transfer.
 The user should push themselves upward and out of the chair.
-Their arms positioned on the armrests, and their feet leveled with the ground, which will help ease the pressure of the transfer for both parties.
+Their arms positioned on the armrests, and their feet leveled with the ground, will help ease the pressure of the transfer for both parties.

 Once they are in a standing position in front of the chair, the caretaker should shift their positioning towards the opposite end of the user’s weak side( or their strong side).
 The toilet should be directly in front of the user when they are in a standing position after exiting the chair.
 They should face the front of the toilet, the user’s eyes should be facing the wall where the toilet is facing.